jon-jacky/Piety/piety/README.md

 The initial dot . in this command is essential.
 This command assumes the top level *Piety* directory is in your home directory.

+The *eventloop* script in this directory creates an *asyncio* event loop but does not start it.
+That is more convenient in some contexts.
+Contrast *vpmacs_script.py* which uses *piety.py* to *v2pmacs_script.py*
+which uses *eventloop.py*

 ### Files ###

 - **apm.py**: Script to start the *pmacs* editor in an *asyncio* event loop.